Does 5G use more data and how much data do I need?

 Do I need unlimited data?

-Most people don’t need unlimited data, but if you looked at the 100GB section above and weren’t sure that would be enough, that you might be one of the few that does.
+Most people don’t need unlimited data, but if you looked at the 100GB section above and weren’t sure that would be enough, then you might be one of the few that does.

 Beyond watching 4K movies on a regular basis, unlimited data also comes in handy if you want to regularly tether your phone to other devices to get them online.
 That’s because things like laptops and consoles can use a lot more data than a smartphone, and our totals above are only for smartphone use.
 Once you’re loading desktop pages, driving big screens, and sites like Netflix think you’re connected to Wi-Fi (as they will when tethering), data use can skyrocket.